-Did you know that from 25th May 2018 tighter regulations will come in to effect, significantly updating the current 1998 Data Protection Act.
+You are probably aware back on 25th May 2018 tighter regulations came in to effect, significantly updating the current 1998 Data Protection Act.

 The biggest changes are how personal data and sensitive personal data is dealt with by organisations who have such information.
 This includes how long such information is stored for and how such information is destroyed.